HomeBusinessMarketingDe-influencing Is the Latest Trend on TikTok

 Influencers consistently make videos where they visit stores and show off product hauls to their viewers.
 They make shopping seem like such a fun and exciting hobby.

 Remember.
-Influencers aren’t really shopping as a hobby, either.
+Influencers aren’t shopping as a hobby, either.
 It’s their job.
 They film shopping trips and hauls as part of their content.
 These products are often discounted or given to them for free.
 Many brands openly admit to gifting influencers luxury products for unboxing videos as a form of social media marketing.
 You will spend more on these items than they will.

 Don’t Be a Collector